ACT Like a Pro Issue 130

 The program cart opens up on July 15th, and the program will begin August 1st with limited spots available for this customized, peer-focused, emerging manager training course.

 Get a sneak peek into the 6 topics I’ll cover on the Ag Lead Short Course page, or sign up for the waiting list now below.
-I’m including a free, exclusive eBook, “ pop over to this website 10 Strategies for Communicating Across Generations” for everyone who signs up for the waiting list.
+I’m including a free, exclusive eBook, “10 Strategies for Communicating Across Generations” for everyone who signs up for the waiting list.
 It’s a free preview of the great content you’ll get in the Ag Lead Short Course.